Can't Steal? Cont-Steal! Contrastive Stealing Attacks Against Image Encoders: Introduction

 We first instantiate the conventional stealing attacks against encoders and expose their vulnerability.
-Given an image input, the target encoder outputs its representation (referred to as embedding).
+Given an input image, the target encoder outputs its representation (referred to as embedding).
 Similar to model stealing attacks against classifiers, we consider the embedding as the ``ground truth'' label to guide the training procedure of a surrogate encoder on the adversary side.
 To measure the effectiveness of stealing attacks, we train an extra linear layer for the target and surrogate encoders towards the same downstream classification task.
 Preferably, the surrogate model should achieve both high classification accuracy and high agreement with the target predictions.

-We evaluate our attacks on six datasets against four contrastive learning encoders.
+We evaluate our attacks on five datasets against four contrastive learning encoders.
 Our results demonstrate that the conventional attacks are more effective against encoders than against downstream classifiers.
-For instance, when we steal the downstream classifier pre-trained by SimCLR on CIFAR10 (with posteriors as its responses) using CIFAR100 as the surrogate dataset, the adversary can only achieve an agreement of $0.4026$.
-The agreement, however, increases to $0.6790$ instead when we steal its encoder (with the embedding as its responses).
+For instance, when we steal the downstream classifier pre-trained by SimCLR on CIFAR10 (with posteriors as its responses) using STL10 as the surrogate dataset, the adversary can only achieve an accuracy of 0.359.
+The accuracy, however, increases to 0.500 instead when we steal its encoder (with the embedding as its response).

-Also, we observe that the attack against the encoder is less dependent on the dataset used to train the surrogate encoder, i.e., the surrogate dataset.
-Take the SimCLR pre-trained target encoder on CIFAR10 as an example, compared to the surrogate dataset being CIFAR10, when the surrogate dataset is STL10, the agreement drops by $0.5563$ if the target model is a classifier with the predicted label as its response.
-In comparison, the agreement drops by only $0.1694$ when the target model is an encoder with the embedding as its response.
-This can be credited to the fact that the robust and generalizable representations in the embeddings benefit the surrogate encoder more in mimicking the functionality of the target encoder.

 Despite its encouraging performance, conventional attacks are not the most suitable ones against encoders.
 This is because they treat each image-embedding pair individually without interacting across pairs.
 Different embeddings are beneficial to each other as they can serve as anchors to better locate the position of the other embeddings in their space.
 Contrastive learning~\cite{OLV18,WXYL18,HFWXG20,CKNH20,GSATRBDPGAPKMV20,CH21,KTWSTIMLK20} is a straightforward idea to achieve this goal.
-It is formulated to enforce the embeddings of different augmentations of the same images closer, and those of different images further.
+It is formulated to enforce the embeddings of different augmentations of the same images closer and those of different images further.